Attention.

 5. Remove the right mudguard.

-6. Remove the attachment drive belt.
+6. Remove the accessory drive belt.

-7. Drain engine oil.
+7. Drain the engine oil.

-8. Drain coolant.
+8. Drain the coolant.

 9. Disconnect the upper radiator hose.

-10. Remove intake manifold.
+10. Remove the intake manifold.

 11. Disconnect the catalytic converter from the middle exhaust pipe and remove the catalytic converter.